AndreaGuarracino/ReferenceGraphPangenomeDataAnalysisHackathon2023/README.md

 - `*.gfa`: final pangenome graph in GFA format;
 - `*.og`: final pangenome graph in ODGI format (used in `odgi`);
 - `*.lay`: graph layout in `LAY` format (used in `odgi`);
+- `*.lay.tsv`: graph layout in `TSV` format;
+- `*.draw.png`: static graph layout representation;
 - `*.draw_multiqc.png`: static graph layout representation with sequences as colored lines;
-- `*.draw.png`: static graph layout representation;
-- `*.lay.tsv`: graph layout in `TSV` format;

-`*.viz_*.png` images represent the graph in 1 dimension, with sequences represented as colored bars and graph links represented as black lines at the bottom.
+The `*.viz_*.png` images represent the graph in 1 dimension: all nodes are on the horizontal axis, from left to right, the sequences are represented as colored bars and the graph links are represented as black lines at the bottom of the paths.
 Each image follow a different color scheme:
 - `*.viz_multiqc.png`: each path has a different color, without any meaning;
 - `*.viz_depth_multiqc.png`: paths are colored by depth.
 We define **node depth in a path** as the number of times the node is crossed by a path;
 - `*.viz_inv_multiqc.png`: paths are colored with respect to the strandness (black for forward, red for reverse);
-- `*.viz_O_multiqc.png`: all paths are compressed into a single line, where we color by path coverage;
 - `.viz_pos_multiqc.png`: paths are colored with respect to the node position in each path.
-Smooth color gradients highlight well-sorted graphs.
+Smooth color gradients highlight well-sorted graphs;
-- `*.viz_uncalled_multiqc.png`: uncalled bases (`Ns`) are colored in green.
+- `*.viz_uncalled_multiqc.png`: uncalled bases (`Ns`) are colored in green;
+- `*.viz_O_multiqc.png`: all paths are compressed into a single line, where we color by path coverage.

 Try to visualize the graph also with `Bandage`.